Azadeh Shahshahani

-Azadeh N. Shahshahani is an American human rights attorney based in Atlanta.
+Azadeh N. Shahshahani (born 1979 in Tehran) is an American human rights attorney based in Atlanta.
 She is the legal and advocacy director for Project South.
 She previously served as president of the National Lawyers Guild and director of the National Security/Immigrants' Rights Project for the American Civil Liberties Union (ACLU) of Georgia.

 Early life and education

 Shahshahani was born in Tehran a few days after the 1979 Iranian Revolution.
 She received her J.D. from the University of Michigan Law School, where she served as article editor for the Michigan Journal of International Law.
 Shahshahani also has a master's degree in modern Middle Eastern and North African studies from the University of Michigan.

 Career

 Shahshahani has worked for two decades in the U.S. South to protect the human rights of immigrant, Black, and Muslim communities.

 She is the author or editor of several human rights reports, including the report Imprisoned Justice: Inside Two Immigrant Detention Centers in Georgia; the report Inside Atlanta's Immigration Cages, which helped persuade the City of Atlanta to stop detaining immigrants for ICE at the city jail; as well as the 2020 Project South complaint that brought national and international attention to medical abuses against women's bodies at the Irwin County Detention Center.

 Shahshahani has also served as counsel in lawsuits on behalf of a deported U.S. citizen, a Muslim woman forced to remove her head covering at a courthouse, detained immigrants subjected to forced labor at the corporate-run Stewart Detention Center, immigrant women survivors of medical abuse at the Irwin County Detention Center, and many others who have suffered human rights violations.

 Shahshahani has served as a trial monitor in Turkey, an election monitor in Venezuela and Honduras, and as a member of the jury in people's tribunals on Mexico, the Philippines, and Brazil.
 She has appeared before the Inter-American Commission on Human Rights to testify about medical abuse against migrant women at the Irwin County Detention Center.
 She has also participated in international fact-finding delegations to post-revolutionary Tunisia and Egypt as well as a delegation focused on the situation of Palestinian political prisoners.

 Shahshahani serves on the advisory council of the American Association of Jurists.
 She previously served as a board member of Defending Rights & Dissent.

 Shahshahani has appeared on Democracy Now! and BBC; has been interviewed by NPR and The World; and has been quoted by The New York Times, The Washington Post, CNN, The Guardian, The Atlanta Journal-Constitution, and other outlets.